 Health & Wellness Based Goals

 It never fails that the majority of diets are focused on getting the body to do a specific thing.
 Whether that thing is to lose weight or heal from a chronic illness.
-Spending so much time wrapped up in following a diet that didn’t take my personality, needs, lifestyle and wants into consideration left me unfulfilled.
+Spending so much time wrapped up in following a diet that didn’t take my personality, needs, lifestyle, and wants into consideration left me unfulfilled.
 Yet, incorporating a holistic approach to my health and wellness allowed me to release myself from the prison I was in.
 I don’t feel the need to freak out or have a panic attack if I don’t eat the exact right thing.
 Because nutrition isn’t narrow.
 It’s actually quite wide and involves the things you do on a regular consistent basis.

 So, having a muffin from Starbucks isn’t going to kill me.
 On the other hand, having 3 muffins from Starbucks might push it for me and lead to digestive issues.
 Consequently, gaining a better understanding of my limits when it comes to food and symptom management has improved my food decisions.
-Therefore, my goals are finally based on what my body wants and need to perform at it’s best.
+Therefore, my goals are finally based on what my body wants and need to perform at its best.

 The Fundamentals of Nutrition

 Finally, intuitive eating set me free of the idea that nutrition and food needed to be complicated.
 Because it really doesn’t.
 It’s quite simple and individual.
-Focusing on a nutrient-dense diet that is comprised of fruits, veggies, lean protein, and healthy fats are what matters.
+Focusing on a nutrient-dense diet that is comprised of fruits, veggies, lean protein, and healthy fats is what matters.
 Weighing food, and counting calories don’t have to be done on a daily basis in order to take care of the body.
-Simple portion control using hands, listening to your hunger and satiety cues and knowing your limits are enough.
+Simple portion control using hands, listening to your hunger and satiety cues, and knowing your limits are enough.
 The body is incredibly smart and knows how to manage my energy better than I do.

 Now, I’m not saying that calories don’t matter and they’re not important.
-On the contrary, I believe that having a basic understanding of calories, ingredients, macronutrients, and micronutrients are key.
+On the contrary, I believe that having a basic understanding of calories, ingredients, macronutrients, and micronutrients is key.
 Knowing what the food you eat is comprised of can help you make empowered decisions regarding what you do and don’t want to eat.
 Thus, giving you the freedom to adopt various dietary styles and create something that works perfectly for you.